 Both thoughtful and interesting, Bread Science has utility and a voice of knowledge and authority.
 It is truly user-oriented and has genuine character.
 Emily Buehler’s book appears to be a one-of-a-kind contribution that may well take its place along with the standards in the field.

-—Nach Waxman, Owner, Kitchen Arts and Letters
+—Nach Waxman, co-founder, Kitchen Arts and Letters

 Unlike soups, pates, or salads, baking is the part of cooking where precision matters.
 Emily’s book Bread Science hits that lovely spot where science leads to art.
 You shouldn’t need to ask any questions if you follow her clear instructions.